 Congratulations!
 You have a license!
 You are a nurse now, or have been a nurse for like, forever and yet inserting IV’s never seem to be your favorite thing to do at work.
 You have read the books, seen how it’s done, or you might have done it yourself, and it just seemed to be a burden still.
-You might hit single shot of IV once in a while, but most of the time, it’s just not your day and have seen more bulges than backflows.
+You might hit a single shot of IV once in a while, but most of the time, it’s just not your day and have seen more bulges than backflows.
 Here’s a thing, YOU ARE NOT ALONE.
-Trust me, I might have been a nurse all my life, and starting IV’s have been my everyday thing, there are still days that seemed to be not a day for a series of single shot and immediate backflows.
+Trust me, I might have been a nurse all my life, and starting IV’s have been my everyday thing, there are still days that seemed to be not a day for a series of single-shot and immediate backflows.
 It is perfectly normal.

 But hey, great that you dropped by, you might just hit the jackpot today, because after reading these simple tips, you might just become a “nurse single hitter”-You know, the nurse that they actually call whenever they have this 2- year old overweight dehydrated toddler for IV insertion.
 It makes your morale boost right there, and trust me, it feels pretty good.